cognifloyd/vela-charts/README.md

 # Drone Helm Charts

-This repository hosts official [Helm](https://helm.sh/) charts for [Drone](https://drone.io/).
+This repository hosts cognifloyd's fork of the Official [Helm](https://helm.sh/) charts for [Drone](https://drone.io/).
 These charts are used to deploy Drone to Kubernetes.

 ## Install Helm